Edited by: Jacqueline Johnson

 Managing servers externally, rather than acquiring them at greater expense on-site, provides the same utility without need for a massive budget.

-Dedicated servers are top of the line, designed for enterprise functionality, and to function at technological cutting-edge.
-Accordingly, many clients don't have the ability to run such IaaS (Infrastructure as a Service) options at the fullest potential, or securely, through their own management protocols.
+Dedicated servers are top of the line, designed for enterprise functionality, and function at the technological cutting-edge.
+Accordingly, many clients don’t have the ability to run such IaaS (Infrastructure as a Service) options at the fullest potential, or securely, through their own management protocols.